Liability Law in North America: US and Canada

 4. Regulatory compliance: Open banking initiatives are often driven by regulatory requirements to enhance data privacy and security.
 Financial institutions must comply with regulations such as the General Data Protection Regulation (GDPR) in Europe and the Consumer Data Right (CDR) in Australia.
 These regulations ensure that customer data is protected and used responsibly.

-See also Crisis Management in Product Recalls
+See also Consumer Education and Awareness in Product Safety

 Blockchain and Cryptocurrency in Banking